bwagner77/docs-test/function/local-development.md

 2. Enter the project name using the following naming convention.

-    ==DH.{Component/Integration}.AzureFunction==
+    DH.{Component/Integration}.AzureFunction

     ![ConfigureProject](../assets/images/function-configure-project.png)

-3. On the Additional Information screen, use the following settings, and select the desired trigger (defaulted to Http trigger).
+3. Select the desired trigger on On the Additional Information screen (defaulted to Http trigger).

     ![AdditionalInformation](../assets/images/function-additional-info.png)